Cholinesterase

-The rule requires employers of agricultural pesticide handlers who use toxicity class I or II organophosphate or N-methyl-carbamate pesticides to take the following steps:
+The Cholinesterase Monitoring rule (WAC 296-307-148), in summary, requires employers of agricultural pesticide handlers who use toxicity category I or II organophosphate or N-methyl-carbamate pesticides (also called carbamates) to take the following steps:

 - Record the number of hours employees spend handling these pesticides.